How to short any cryptocurrency without breaking a sweat

 - Top influencers throwing a bad shadow on cryptocurrencies

-- Major companies previously associated with a cryptocurrency end cooperation
+- Renowned companies previously associated with a cryptocurrency end a cooperation

 - Breaching security protocols

 The cryptocurrency prices go up and down all day long, but usually, unless there is some news impacting the market, they hover around similar values.
 Some of the biggest news in crypto history that made the market shake were e.g. China's ICO Ban, Jamie Dimon stating that Bitcoin is a fraud, the threat of regulation in South Korea and a possible shutdown of virtual currency exchanges etc.

 If we take Bitcoin, as an example, one of the biggest downfall of this cryptocurrency can be considered a one-month time period from December 17, 2017, to January 17, 2018, when Bitcoin lost around 40% of its value ($19,870 to 10,681$).
 There were two main effects causing this state.
 Firstly, the ban on currency exchanges in S. Korea was up in the air.
 Secondly, the crypto market is also full of ordinary people who celebrate Christmas, Hanukkah, Kwanzaa, and New Year.
 That means when vast amounts of them withdraw yearly gains, they caused a massive decrease in the cryptocurrency supply.